c1cad4/cybchat/PRIVACY_POLICY.md

-# bitchat Privacy Policy
+# cybchat Privacy Policy

 *Last updated: January 2025*

 ## Our Commitment

-bitchat is designed with privacy as its foundation.
+cybchat is designed with privacy as its foundation.
 We believe private communication is a fundamental human right.
-This policy explains how bitchat protects your privacy.
+This policy explains how cybchat protects your privacy.

 ## Summary